Recipe: Indian Lentil Dal with Hearty Greens

 garlic, smashed, but left whole

-Place the red lentils in a pot and add enough water to cover them.
-Bring the water to a boil, skimming off any scum that rises to the top, then turn down the heat and simmer for 20 minutes, or until creamy and tender, about 20 minutes.
+Place the red lentils in a large saucepan and add enough water to cover them.
+Bring the water to a boil, skimming off any scum that rises to the top, then turn down the heat and simmer until creamy and tender, about 20 minutes.
 Meanwhile, cook the vegetables.

-While the lentils are cooking, heat 1 tablespoon of oil in a heavy-based pan over medium-high heat.
-Add the onion and fry gently for about 5 minutes, until translucent and beginning to brown.
-Add the tomatoes and ginger, and cook for 3 minutes, until tomatoes soften.
-Add the turmeric and stir.
+Heat 1 tablespoon of the oil in a large frying pan over medium-high heat until shimmering.
+Add the onion and fry gently until translucent and beginning to brown, about 5 minutes.
+Add the tomatoes and ginger, and cook until tomatoes soften, about 3 minutes.
+Stir in the turmeric.
 Stir in the greens and let them wilt, about 5 minutes.

 Stir in the onion-tomato-greens into the dal, and simmer for a few minutes to warm through.
 Season to taste with the salt.

 Heat the remaining 1 tablespoon of oil in a small frying pan over medium-high heat until shimmering.
 Add the cumin seeds and garlic clove.
 Fry until the cumin sizzles, about 30 seconds, then turn off the heat and pour the seasoned oil, cumin seeds, and garlic into the dal.
 Cover and let it infuse for a few minutes.
 Stir before serving, and serve hot with rotis and salad.

 Storage: Leftovers can be refrigerated in an airtight container for up to 5 days.